microbiome/OMA/12_quality_control.md

 This chapter focuses on the quality control and exploration of microbiome data and establishes commonly used descriptive summaries.
-Familiarizing with the peculiarities of a given data set is the essential basis for any data analysis and model building.
+Familiarizing with the peculiarities of a given dataset is the essential basis for any data analysis and model building.

 The dataset should not suffer from severe technical biases, and you